26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 16. Oratoria del Gonfalone

-One of the most stunning rooms you can find in all of Rome, this 16th century prayer room is still in use today as a concert hall.
+One of the most stunning rooms you can find in all of Rome, this 16th-century prayer room is still used today as a concert hall.
 Its walls are covered from top to bottom in colorful murals of Christ.
-Don’t mistake it with the Gonfalone church nearby.
-An entry ticket requires booking ahead of time, or visit one of their concerts.

 Address: Via del Gonfalone, 32, 00186 Roma RM